-The UK's most innovative wild bird feeders direct from Haith's.
+Welcome to the UK's most innovative wild bird feeders UK direct from Haith's.
 We stock some of the safest and most innovative bird feeders in the market including Droll Yankee (backed by a Lifetime Guarantee).
 A high-quality bird feeder will last longer and will be easier to clean.
 Many of them can be adapted with accessories to improve feeding results and save bird seed from getting wet.
 If you have squirrels in your garden, consider a squirrel-resistant bird feeder as you’ll save money in the long run.

-Select a bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone.
+Select a wild bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone.